 Resident System Processes take up common memory, thus reducing user ram space.
-Your best bet for now is to get along without them but you should include a few on a special disk to get familiar with them.
+Your best bet for now is to get along without them but you certinally should include a few on a special disk to get familiar with them.

-Note on PIPing over files from the Digital Research MP/M disk
+Note on piping over files from the Digital Research MP/M disk

 When creating a new MP/M disk you may run it under a submit file which selects the file extension types you really need.
 For instance you don't need any of the '.ASM' type files, the '.LIB' files, the '.SUB' files , and in customer applications you may omit a number of the '.COM', '.SPR' and 'RSP' files.
 Check your MP/M guides for further details.
 THE IDEA IS TO KEEP AS FEW ENTRIES AS POSSIBLE IN THE DIRECTORY OF AN MP/M SYSTEM.
 This reduces the search & load time when disk contention is high.

 The page select switch is SW 5 on the lower-centre of the ram board.
-The eight rockers are viewed as an upper and lower address nibble for the memory page boundary.
+The eight rockers are viewed as an upper and lower addres nibble for the memory page boundary.
 The individual rockers are in turn arranged as low order bit at left to high order bit at right.
 If the rocker is set to the 'off' position it represents a logical one or high.
 In the 'on' position it represents a logical zero or low.

-If your board is shipped initially set for the memory boundary at COOO hex then the rockers appear as follows;
+If your board is shipped initially set for the memory boundary at C000 hex then the rockers appear as follows;

-upper nibble high bit off = 1 off = 1 for an upper nibble value

-on = 0 of C hex
+upper nibble high bit off off on on = = 1 for an upper nibble value of C hex lower nibble high bit on on on = 0 for a lower nibble value of 0 hex

-low bit on = 0

-lower high bit on = 0 for a lower

-nibble on = 0 nibble value

-on = 0 of 0 hex

-low bit on = 0